SJ AB

 SJ is the primary passenger train operator in Sweden.
 A wholly state-owned company operated for-profit under market conditions, SJ operates various services across Sweden.
 SJ's operations include high-speed trains, intercity trains, night trains, and regional trains, with some services extending into Denmark, Norway and Germany.

 SJ traces its roots back to 1856, however was established in its current form as a passenger train operator (SJ AB) in 2001, following the restructuring of Statens Järnvägar, the former government agency responsible for the Swedish railways.
-SJ AB also has subsidiaries such as SJ Götalandståg, SJ Stockholmståg, and SJ Norge AS, which operate procured regional services in Western Sweden, Stockholm County and Norway, respectively.
-In 2018, SJ carried 31.8 million passengers.
+SJ AB also has subsidiaries such as SJ Götalandståg, SJ Stockholmståg, and SJ Krösa, which operate procured regional services in various parts of Sweden.
+Since 2020 SJ Norge has operated regional services in Norway on behalf Jernbanedirektoratet.
+In 2025, SJ carried almost 1.5 million passengers in August 2025.

 Overview

 SJ AB was formed in 2001, following the restructuring of Statens Järnvägar.
 This restructuring divided the agency into six separate state-owned limited companies, including SJ for passenger trains, Green Cargo for freight, and Jernhusen for railway buildings.
 SJ's operations fall broadly into subsidised and unsubsidised services.
 The unsubsidised services ran until the 2011 monopoly.
 The subsidised trains are awarded through competitive bids.
 However, some trains fall in between these categories, since public transit agencies can pay SJ to allow transit pass holders access to SJ's trains.

 SJ received a government bailout a few years after its creation, but has since had profit margins of up to ten percent.
 All train operators in Sweden pay low track access charges to the track authority, Trafikverket.